How To Choose The Best Mobile Backend As A Service?

 - A database on the Cloud that you can set up quickly.

-- Authentication services using OAuth, Google, Facebook.
+- Authentication services using OAuth, Google, and Facebook.
 There is a provision for custom services also.

 - Cloud messaging including notification services.